 A key to properly controlling emotion is information.
 When you know correctly your current state in terms of holdings and risk, the weight of decisions you make can more accurately be felt.

-When trading crypto, with its high volatility, multiple exchanges, and - while still a relatively small market - large number of participants, gathering the information that leads to this accuracy of understanding is complicated and error prone.
+When trading crypto - Bitcoin, Ethereum - anything, with its high volatility, multiple exchanges, and - while still a relatively small market - large number of participants, gathering the information that leads to this accuracy of understanding is complicated and error prone.
 Doing it right needs patience, care, planning - these are not activities that are well aligned with the activities of trading.
 They kill the emotion.
 You should journal every strategy consistently if you are being serious - but what a chore to set that up!

 Spending hours constructing spreadsheets and writing VBA or macros - and then having to adjust or correct them just when things are getting interesting is a frustrating experience.
 The angst of losing money due to bugs in this work can be crushing.